huntdatacenter/docs/docs/patch-notes.md

 [[toc]]

-We think of patching as an act of taking care of something.
-And this page holds some of the descriptions on how we take care of HUNT Cloud's services.
+This page holds some of the descriptions on how we take care of HUNT Cloud's services.
 All with the aim of providing the best possible conditions for your scientific explorations.
-[Contact us](/contact) if you have ideas on that we can evolve in future patch notes.

 ## Patch note 2.9.1

 *2023-08-21*

 ::: details Do science